A fisherwoman in Laos / © Unsplash

 The Luxembourg government tries to address such issues through internal and external scrutiny.
 Aid is evaluated by both the Directorate for Development Cooperation and Humanitarian Affairs within MAEE and LuxDev, including through independent external evaluations.

 Laos is a one-party socialist republic, with one of the world’s most repressive governments.
 Foreign journalists operate in the country with difficulty, forced to be accompanied by a government minder.
 The local media, meanwhile, is fully controlled by the communist party.

-In April, the UN’s special rapporteur on human rights defenders called for Laos to free three activists – Somphone Phimmasone, Soukan Chaihand, and Lodkham Thammavong – who were handed long jail terms for criticising the government.
-A spokesperson for MAEE told RTL Today that the Luxembourg government supports the UN special rapporteur’s stance and is also calling for the release of the activists.
+In April 2021, the UN’s special rapporteur on human rights defenders called for Laos to free three activists – Somphone Phimmasone, Soukan Chaihand, and Lodkham Thammavong – who were handed long jail terms for criticising the government.
+A spokesperson for MAEE told RTL Today that the Luxembourg government supports the UN special rapporteur’s stance and also called for the release of the activists.

 Despite receiving generous amounts of aid from foreign donors including Luxembourg, however, the government of Laos has so far been effective at resisting international pressure for democratic reform.

 Development cooperation funding in Laos in 2018. / © MAEE